apache/trafficcontrol/docs/source/admin/quick_howto/federations.rst

 **The Federation user can now add resolvers to the Federation Mapping in Traffic Ops.**

 5)	The federation user logs to traffic ops and stores the mojolicious cookie.
-The mojolicious cookie can be obtained manually using chrome or via curl.
+The mojolicious cookie can be obtained manually using the debug tools on a web browser or via curl.

 	Example::